Tadeusz Bór-Komorowski: Life in exile

 After the war Bór-Komorowski moved to London, where he played an active role in Polish émigré circles.
 From 1947 to 1949 he served as Prime Minister of the Polish government-in-exile, which no longer had diplomatic recognition from most Western European countries.
 He wrote the story of his experiences in The Secret Army (1950).
 After the war he was an upholsterer.

 Death

 He died in London on 24 August 1966, aged 71, and was buried in Gunnersbury Cemetery (also known as (New) Kensington Cemetery).

-On 30 July 1994, Gen. Tadeusz Bór-Komorowski's ashes were buried in Powązki Military Cemetery in Warsaw.
+On 30 July 1994, Gen. Tadeusz Bór-Komorowski's ashes were reburied in Powązki Military Cemetery in Warsaw.